 Photo by Lawrence Agyei

-Dr. Byrd is currently an editorial advisory board member for Bloomsbury Fashion Publishing and was a steering committee member for Chicago Fashion Lyceum’s 2022 symposium “Fashion at the Periphery.”
-She is the recipient of residencies from the Robert Rauschenberg Foundation and Modern Ancient Brown Foundation, and has also received the Presidential Fellowship at Northwestern University and an inaugural Chicago Critic’s Table Fellowship at University of Chicago’s Arts + Public Life.
-In 2024, she will join the Hyde Park Art Center as its inaugural Radicle Curator Resident.
+Dr. Byrd is an editorial advisory board member for Bloomsbury Fashion Publishing and on the programming committee for the 2025 Pop Conference.
+In 2025, she will co-organize Mahogany @ 50, a year-long events series in Chicago that will celebrate the 50th anniversary of the film Mahogany via screenings, conversations, and a symposium.
+She is the recipient of residencies from the Robert Rauschenberg Foundation and Modern Ancient Brown Foundation, the Presidential Fellowship at Northwestern University, and an inaugural Chicago Critic’s Table Fellowship at University of Chicago’s Arts + Public Life.
+She is also the inaugural Radicle Curator Resident at Hyde Park Art Center in Chicago.

 View her CV here.